CenturyLinkCloud/clc-go-cli/README.md

 ### Enjoy the tool

-Below are some examples of CLI commands to help you faster get to use the tool.
+Below is a list of CLI commands to help bring you up-to-speed on using the tool.

-Explore the list of data centers:
+**Explore the list of data centers:**

 `clc data-center list`

-Find server template IDs that contain the word "UBUNTU" in some data center `<data-center>`:
+**Find server template IDs that contain the word "UBUNTU" in some data center `<data-center>`:**

 ```
 clc data-center get-deployment-capabilities --data-center <data-center> --query templates.name --output text | grep UBUNTU
 ```

-Search for the root group ID of the data center under consideration:
+**Search for the root group ID of the data center under consideration:**

 ```
 clc group list --all --filter location-id=<data-center> --query id --output text